antonioribeiro/countries/README.md

 ## Copyrights

-To build the countries database and relations, this package make use of those sources:
+To build the countries database and relations, this package make use of those sources and packages:

 - [mledoze/countries](https://github.com/mledoze/countries)
 - [Natural Earth Vector](https://github.com/nvkelso/natural-earth-vector)